KTC96/StackPortfolio/README.md

 ![Recruiter signup](./documentation/features/recruiter-signup.png)

 - **Form validation**
   - There is frontend validation on forms that require it.
 In this example, I am using the signup form, but other forms on the site also have validation.
-The validation is also done serverside, so that if the user bypasses the frontend validation, the form will still be validated.
+The validation is also done server side, so that if the user bypasses the frontend validation, the form will still be validated.

 ![Form validation](./documentation/features/form-validation.png)